Skip to Main content

 services.AddTransient<ContentAreaRenderer, CustomContentAreaRenderer>();

-The [ContentAreaItemOptions] attribute can be applied to block classes (to restrict options per block type) or to ContentArea properties (to enable selectors for all items in that content area).
+The [ContentAreaItemOptions] attribute can be applied to block classes (to enable or restrict options per block type) or to ContentArea properties (to enable selectors for all items in that content area).

 The behavior depends on the selector's Availability setting: